Anduron/IN4200/IN4200_HE2_15224/readme.md

 - Files in main folder

   - [main_serial.c]
-    - file for running and printing the main results of the serial functions found in src folder that was created during this exam
+    - file for running and printing the main results of the serial functions found in main folder that was created during this exam

   - [mpi_main.c]
-    - file for running and printing the main results of the parallel MPI functions found in src folder that was created during this exam
+    - file for running and printing the main results of the parallel MPI functions found in main folder that was created during this exam

 ## Usage